Richard Kirk

 Selected Publications

 Kirk, R., & Behm Josa, D. (Forthcoming).
-Contesting elite capture: Insurgent planning and beyond.
+Contesting elite capture: Repositioning insurgent planning for mass movements.
 Human Geography.

 Kirk, R. (2024).
 Legitimising displacement: Academic discourse, territorial stigmatisation and gentrification.
 Urban Studies, 1–21.
 DOI: 10.1177/00420980241235015